aleshaleksey/fansys23/11-weapons-armour.md

 **Winch Crossbow**: This refers to larger crossbows drawn by a winch.
 It fires a heavy bolt and has terrific penetrating power at close range.
 Reloading it is a "full round action" (you want a squire or hireling for this!).
 In practice this means that a solitary wielder of one of these weapons can only make one attack with it every two turns. **NB:** Light winch crossbows are not included because no one in their right mind who can afford a better one would use these.

 **Optional rule: Repeater Crossbow**: Any crossbow can be fitted a magazine that holds 5 bolts.
 This means that it only needs to be reloaded every 5 rounds.
-However, these mechanisms are expensive, complex and prone to jamming (jam on a critical miss).
+However, these mechanisms are expensive, complex and prone to jamming on snake eyes.
 They also add 1-3lb to the weight of a crossbow.
 Most importantly they are not appropriate to all settings.

 ___
 ### Blowguns